 Help!
 My Dog Is Constantly Scratching And Biting Himself

 If so, he’s probably suffering from itchy and irritated skin or even various skin diseases.
 This is a common problem that can cause immense distress for a dog, so it shouldn’t be ignored.
-After all, you do not want to end up saying, my dog is itchy and now I am too!
+After all, you do not want to end up saying, my dog is itchy no fleas and now I am too!

 In this article, I’ll discuss some of the reasons your dog might have itchy skin, along with some tips for providing dog itch relief.
-Especially if you find yourself saying, my dog is itchy and now I am too.
+Especially if you find yourself saying, my dog is extremely itchy and now I am too.

-What Causes Skin Itching?
+What Causes Skin Itching in Dogs?

-Dry Dog Itchy Skin
+Dry Dog With Itchy Skin

 Dry skin has a variety of potential causes, such as nutritional deficiencies and mild dehydration.
-Dogs that live in low humidity environments are also more susceptible.
+Dogs that live in low-humidity environments are also more susceptible.

 It’s often obvious if a dog has dry skin, as there will be white flakes, cracked skin, and itching.
 Your dog will also probably scratch whenever he’s touched.